JuliaMolSim/Molly.jl/docs/src/differentiable.md

     The examples on this page have somewhat diverged from the main branch and will hopefully be updated soon.

 In the last few years, the deep learning revolution has broadened to include the paradigm of [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming).
-The concept of using automatic differentiation to obtain exact gradients through physical simulations has many interesting applications, including parameterising forcefields and training neural networks to describe atom potentials.
+The concept of using automatic differentiation to obtain exact gradients through physical simulations has many interesting applications, including parameterising force fields and training neural networks to describe atom potentials.

 There are some projects that explore differentiable molecular simulations, such as [Jax, M.D.](https://github.com/google/jax-md) and [DiffTaichi](https://github.com/yuanming-hu/difftaichi), or you can write your own algorithms in something like [PyTorch](https://pytorch.org).
 However Julia provides a strong suite of autodiff tools, with [Zygote.jl](https://github.com/FluxML/Zygote.jl) allowing source-to-source transformations for much of the language.